First Year Student Information

 The fellowship payroll letters are sent out in August via UMN email.
 Until then, here are a few of the payroll details:

-Appointment/fellowship dates for the academic year: 8/26/2024-5/25/2025.
-Your first paycheck is 9/18/2024 and you are paid biweekly.
+Appointment/fellowship dates for the academic year: 8/31/2026-5/30/2027.
+Your first full paycheck is 9/30/2026 and you are paid biweekly.
+On 9/16/2026, you will receive a partial paycheck.

 Make sure to sign up for Direct Deposit (on MyU) once you have established your checking account.